6 Best Air Rifles: Which is right for you?

 FX Maverick Compact Review

 The FX Maverick Compact in .30 caliber has a 300cc tank that offers 30 to 35 shots per fill.
-Magazine capacity is 13 shots, and the action is a side lever.
+The magazine capacity is 13 shots, and the action is a side lever.
 It has an overall length of 27.5 inches, which makes the entire air gun more compact than some barrels on others.
 That also translates to reduced weight; the FX Maverick Compact weighs in at 6 pounds, 3 ounces, empty.
 As for the ability to add optics, this air gun has a Picatinny rail.

 Best semi-auto Western Rattler .357